Department of Economics

 Economic reasoning of individual choice in household and market decisions.
 Behavior of firms in competitive and noncompetitive markets, functioning of labor and capital markets, role of the entrepreneur and effects of government policies.
-GenEd II.C.2 or Core: Social & Behavioral Sciences.
+Students who have successfully completed the honors version of this course (ECON 203) will not receive additional credit for this course.
+Core: Social & Behavioral Sciences.

 ECON 202 MACROECONOMIC PRINCIPLES (3)

 Inflation and unemployment--causes and remedies.
 Money and banking, government spending and taxation.
 International trade.
-GenEd II.C.2 or Core: Social & Behavioral Sciences.
+Students who have successfully completed the honors version of this course (ECON 204) will not receive additional credit for this course.
+Core: Social & Behavioral Sciences.

 ECON 203 HONORS MICROECONOMIC PRINCIPLES (3)

 How private enterprise determines what is produced, prices, wages, profits.
 Supply and demand.
 Competition and monopoly.
 Labor unions, income distribution.
 Farm policy.
 The role of government in our economy.
-Not open to students who have successfully completed ECON 201.
-GenEd II.C.2. or Core: Social & Behavioral Sciences.
+Honors College course.
+Students who have successfully completed the non-honors version of this course will not receive additional credit for this course.
+Core: Social & Behavioral Sciences.

 ECON 204 HONORS MACROECONOMIC PRINCIPLES (3)

 Analysis of the aggregate dimensions of the American economy.
 An investigation of American culture by the study of the American economy.
 Topics include national income and employment, inflation, economic development, business cycles, international trade, government spending and taxation.
-Not open to students who successfully completed ECON 202.
-GenEd II.C.2. or Core: Social & Behavioral Sciences.
+Honors College course.
+Students who have successfully completed the non-honors version of this course will not receive additional credit for this course.
+Core: Social & Behavioral Sciences.

 ECON 205 STATISTICS FOR BUSINESS AND ECONOMICS I (3)

 Analysis and presentation of business and economic data; descriptive statistics and statistical inference; measures of central tendency and variability; probability theory; estimation; testing of hypothesis; linear regression analysis.
-Not open to students who have successfully completed ECON 301.
-Prerequisite: requires a score of 17 or higher on the Basic Algebra Test or successful completion of MATH 109 or higher (except MATH 204).
-GenEd I.C or Core: Mathematics.
+Students who have successfully completed ECON 301 will not receive additional credit for ECON 205.
+Prerequisite: qualifying score on Math Placement exam or MATH 100 (recommended) or MATH 102 or higher.
+Core: Mathematics.